6 Common Myths About Analytics Vendors

 Myth 1: You can’t scale

-You need an analytics solution that can scale with your product as you add more features, as well with your growing user base.
+You need an analytics solution that can as you add more features, as well with your growing user base.
 A lot of vendors claim they can scale better than other vendors but the proof is in the pudding.
-The best way to get to the truth behind the scalability of an analytics vendor, is simply asking different vendors how many events they’re tracking per month, as well as the event volume and number of active users currently had by their biggest customer.
+The best way to get to the truth behind the of an analytics vendor, is simply asking different vendors how many events they’re tracking per month, as well as the event volume and number of active users currently had by their biggest customer.
 This way you have facts and are not relying on hearsay.
 [Tweet “Assess the #scalability of an #analytics vendor by asking about their event volume.”]

 Myth 2: You’re too expensive